Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: Preliminaries

 where $W_i/W_{i-1}$ is a pure (effective) Hodge structure of weight $i$.
 We say that $H$ is \textsl{of Hodge type $\lozenge_{r, s}$} if $\dim\Gr_F^0\Gr^W_0H=h^{0,0} = r$ and $\dim\Gr_F^1\Gr^W_1H=h^{1,0} = s$, i.e.\ if $(W_0)^{0,0}$ has dimension $r$ and $(W_1/W_0)^{1,0}$ and $(W_1/W_0)^{0,1}$ both have dimension $s$.
 In particular, the statement that $H$ is of Hodge type $\lozenge_{0, s}$ means that $W_0 =0$ and $\dim W_1 = 2s$. \end{definition}

-\begin{remark} If $H$ is the $N$-polarized limiting mixed Hodge structure of Hodge type $\lozenge_{0, 2}$ corresponding to the primitive cohomology of a degeneration of I-surfaces, then, by Proposition~\ref{latticeLambda} and Corollary~\ref{elllatticeLambda}, the weight filtration satisfies: $(W_2/W_1)_0$ is a negative definite even unimodular lattice of rank $24$. \end{remark}
+\begin{remark} If $H$ is the $N$-polarized limiting mixed Hodge structure of Hodge type $\lozenge_{0, 2}$ corresponding to the primitive cohomology of a degeneration of I-surfaces, then $W_1$ is a primitive rank $4$ isotropic subspace of $H$.
+Thus $(W_2/W_1)_0$ is a negative definite even unimodular lattice of rank $24$.
+Compare also Proposition~\ref{latticeLambda} and Corollary~\ref{elllatticeLambda}. \end{remark}